Matthiti/slack-cli-webhook/README.md

 - [Incoming webhook](https://api.slack.com/incoming-webhooks) for the Slack app

 > Note:
 > This guide assumes that only one Python version is installed, namely Python 3.x, and that the executables are `python` and `pip`.
-In case Python 3.x is installed as `python3` (for example, when Python 2.x is installed as `python`), the keywords `python` and `pip` need to be replaced in this guide by `python3` and `pip3` respectively.
+In case Python 3.x is installed as `python3` (for example, when Python 2.x is installed as `python`), the keywords `python` and `pip` need to be replaced by `python3` and `pip3` respectively.

 ## Installation
 To install with `pip`, run